JamesWhiteSnow/GNN-PE/README.md

 In this project, we open-source the source code of our GNN-PE approach, including both offline and online processes (i.e., offline.tar.gz and online.tar.gz).

+The real-world datasets used in our paper are stored in the Datasets directory.
+As the synthetic datasets are large, we do not upload them.
+You can easily generate them by following the instruction in our paper.

-Next, we will introduce how to reproduce the results of our experiments over the Yeast dataset.
+Due to space limitations, we will introduce how to reproduce the results of our experiments over the Yeast dataset.

 ## Offline Process